e3-coding-2018/google-classroom-quickstart-ashleyjimenex/README.md

 ## Step 1: Turn on the Classroom API
 1. Create a directory src/main/resources
+    1. Click on the project name (google-classroom-quickstart-...)
+    1. From either the File menu or the context menu chose New -> Directory
+    1. Type src/main/resources and hit OK
 2. Click the **ENABLE THE CLASSROOM API** button on Step 1 of [Java Quickstart](https://developers.google.com/classroom/quickstart/java) to create a new Cloud Platform project and automatically enable the Classroom API.
 3. In resulting dialog click **DOWNLOAD CLIENT CONFIGURATION** and save the file credentials.json to the [directory](src/main/resources) you created.